celigo/integrator-api-docs/index.md

-# Welcome to the Integrator API!
+# Integrator API
-The Integrator is built from the ground up as an API first platform whereby every new feature is first exposed in the API, and then shortly after in the UI.
-The Integrator API is RESTful, uses JSON to pass around data, and is secured by different types of tokens.
-The main audience for this API are developers that wish to build pre-built integrations between specific applications and then list those pre-integrations in the Integrator App Marketplace.
-The Integrator combined with the API provides extremely rich functionality to dynamically deploy, configure, and run complex integrations in a fully managed (App type) manner.
+The Integrator is an API first platform.
+Every new feature is developed and exposed in the API first.
+The API is RESTful, uses JSON, and is secured by Bearer Tokens.
+The target audience for the API is developers that wish to use the Integrator to build fully featured, fully managed integrations between popular software applications.
+Any integrations built can be listed in the Integrator Marketplace for easy install by any other Integrator user.
+Complementing the API nicely, the Integrator platform supports a very rich customization framework.
+The integrations that you build can include an installer, a settings page, along with any number of custom integration hooks (whereby code can be used to implement the really challenging requirements).
 Enjoy!

 ## Authentication
 ### Bearer Tokens